rreganjr/rreganjr.github.io/_posts/2026-09-05-Tame-the-50-Message-Thread-Prompt-Contest.md

 ## The result

-95 / 90 / 95 / 92 / 88 across the five criteria, average 92.
-Tied for first with two other entries.
+First pass: 95 / 90 / 95 / 92 / 88 across the five criteria, average 92, tied for first with two other
+entries.
 The judge's one criticism: "the 'no thread provided' caveat weakens testing" — the bare `Thread:` line at the end of the prompt, which I'd left as a placeholder.
 Claude had flagged it as optional.
 It should have said delete it.

-Ninety-two was also the top score before I entered.
-Three entries at 92 is a ceiling, not a coincidence.
+Ninety-two was also the top score before I entered, and three entries landing on exactly 92 looked like a ceiling rather than a coincidence.
+That was the state of things when I wrote the first version of this post, and Claude's conclusion below was written against it.

+**Update, a week later.** The challenge author reworked the scoring and re-ran it.
+My entry came out at 98/100 — second overall and one of the top two on the tech team.
+First place, at 99, went to someone on the marketing side.
+So the rescoring did separate the entries that had bunched at 92, which weakens the "ceiling" reading below: a judge with a finer rubric could tell them apart.
+What it doesn't change is the more basic point — the judge still scored the prompt as text.
+The one-point gap between 98 and 99 is a difference in how two prompts *read*, not in how they perform, because nobody ran either one.

 ## Claude's conclusion